RWS/studio-api-docs/apiconcepts/translationmemory/verifying_the_language_pair_support.md

 en-US;de_DE
 ```

-Our sample plug-in should first of all check whether the first line can be split at the specified delimiter character and whether the languages indicated here match the language pair that the user selected in <Var:ProductName>.
+Our sample plug-in should first of all check whether the first line can be split at the specified delimiter character and whether the languages indicated here match the language pair that the user selected in Var:ProductName.
 In the following screenshot English (US) is selected as the source language, the target language is German (Germany).
 The API would therefore return en-US for the source language `SourceCultureName`, and de-DE for the target language, i.e. the `TargetCultureName` property.
 These strings map, of course, nicely to the locale combination of our list files, which makes checking whether the selected language pair actually fits the selected list very easy.
 <img style="display:block; " src="images/OpenDocumentWithPlugin.jpg"/>